-Substance use disorder is a challenging condition.
-It touches the lives of individuals who find themselves continually using certain substances, even when aware of the harm it’s causing.
+Addiction, or substance use disorder, is a chronic medical condition.
+It impacts individuals who find themselves compulsively using certain substances, even when they are aware of the harm it’s causing.
 This issue often disrupts their everyday life, making routine tasks harder to manage.

 On this page, we aim to provide a clear understanding of drug addiction and substance use disorder.
 We will discuss what addiction means, its causes, various treatment options, and ways to prevent it.

 Addiction, also known as substance use disorder (SUD), goes beyond merely developing a tolerance or forming a habit.
-It includes compulsive behavior and a relentless desire to engage with a specific substance.
+It includes compulsive behavior and a relentless desire to use a specific substance.
 This could relate to drugs, alcohol, or even activities such as gambling or gaming.

 Its profound impact on the brain’s structure and function sets addiction apart.
 When someone becomes addicted, their brain undergoes significant changes that can be observed through brain imaging studies.